axibase/atsd/administration/memory-allocation.md

 ps aux | grep Xmx
 ```

-Open the **ATSD** portal in the top menu and verify allocations on the memory charts.
+Open the **ATSD** portal in the top menu and verify new settings on the memory charts.

 ![](./images/portal_jvm_memory.png)